uscensusbureau/SABLE/README.md

 ### "S" Series for Discovering New Data Sources

-This is the original series of SABLE programs used to discover potential new data sources.
+This is the original series of SABLE programs used to discover potential new online data sources.
 The Python program ```pdf2txt.py```, which is invoked by ```s2_convert.py```, comes with the PDFMiner3K module.
 It is included here for completeness.
 For the first-hand source of this program, please see [https://github.com/jaepil/pdfminer3k/blob/master/tools/pdf2txt.py](https://github.com/jaepil/pdfminer3k/blob/master/tools/pdf2txt.py).

 | Program              | Purpose                                                    |
 | -------------------- | ---------------------------------------------------------- |